ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 [2] Di Carlo, Jared, et al. "Dynamic locomotion in the mit cheetah 3 through convex model-predictive control."
 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 IEEE, 2018.

-## Installation
+## Controller Installation

-We assume you already have [Docker](https://www.youtube.com/watch?v=3c-iBn73dDE) installed on your computer because we recommend that the controller being installed in a Docker container.
-Therefore, on different computers (desktop for simuation, onboard computer for hardware control), the controller can run in a common environment.
+We assume you already have [Docker](https://www.youtube.com/watch?v=3c-iBn73dDE) installed on your computer because we recommend that the controller being installed in a Docker container, so on different computers (desktop for simuation, onboard computer for hardware control), the controller can run in a common environment.

 The software is tested in **Ubuntu 18.04** and **Ubuntu 20.04**.